centreon/centreon-documentation/en/graph-views/install-ha.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-### Installed Centreon MAP platform
+### Installed Centreon-Map platform

-A Centreon MAP HA cluster can only be installed on base of an operating Centreon MAP platform.
+A Centreon-Map HA cluster can only be installed on base of an operating Centreon-Map platform.
 Before following this procedure, it is mandatory that **[this installation procedure](../install.html)** has already been completed and that **about 5GB free space have been spared on the LVM volume group** that carries the MariaDB data directory (`/var/lib/mysql` mount point by default).